xiaojieliu123/xiaojieliu1002.github.io/content/working_paper/bootstrap_LP/index.md

 ---

 Abstract: This paper contributes to a growing literature on confidence interval construction for impulse response coefficients based on the local projection (LP) approach.
 We propose an LP-residual bootstrap method to construct confidence intervals for the impulse response coefficients of AR(1) models.
-The method uses a root based on the LP approach and a residual bootstrap procedure to compute critical values.
+The method uses the LP approach and a residual bootstrap procedure to compute critical values.
 We present two theoretical results.
 First, we prove the uniform consistency of the LP-residual bootstrap under general conditions, which implies that the proposed confidence intervals are uniformly asymptotically valid.
 Second, we show that the LP-residual bootstrap can provide asymptotic refinements to the confidence intervals under certain conditions.
 We illustrate our results with a simulation study.